 What roles should be assigned during a meeting to enhance productivity?

-Give different roles like Facilitator, Timekeeper, Note-taker, and Vibes Watcher.
+Give different roles like Facilitator, Timekeeper, Note-taker, meeting leader, and Vibes Watcher.
 This spreads out the work and keeps the meeting running smoothly.
-It makes sure everything important gets covered.
+It makes sure everything important gets covered and supports stronger employee engagement.

 How do I decide who should attend the meeting?